Is Sibling Rivalry Secretly a Request for More Attention?

 What’s really going on beneath the surface?

-One child always starts it, the other always absorbs it
+1. One child always starts it—and one always absorbs it

-If one sibling is consistently the instigator and the other always takes the emotional hit, that could be a sign of an attention imbalance.Explosions over tiny things
+If one sibling consistently instigates and the other always takes the emotional hit, it might point to an imbalance in attention or connection.

-One child is fading into the background while the other fights for attention?
-Or they’re always trying to outdo each other?
-Those roles often reflect unmet emotional needs—not personality differences.
+If one child fades into the background while the other fights for visibility, those roles may reflect unmet emotional needs, not just personality differences.

-Instead of just breaking up the fight and moving on, try asking yourself:
+Instead of jumping straight to breaking up the fight, try asking:

 “What are they really asking for right now?”